XantreDev/preact-signals-talk/presentation/slides.md

 - show example with conditional execution of effect (add logCounter signal)
 - show effect dispose function
 - show infinite loop caused by effect

+If you want to know more how it works under the hood.
+Amazing talk from Ryan Carniato

+Let's talk about practical part
 -->

 ---